Coveney dodges questions on lockdown-breaking champagne bash at his department

 But the press office at the Department of Foreign Affairs said on Friday the engagement had been added “by mistake”, and that he would not be speaking to the press.

-The department has apologised for the incident, issuing a statement explaining staff had “briefly let out guard down” after a photo emerged showing officials toasting with champagne.
+The department has apologised for the incident, issuing a statement saying “we briefly let out guard down”, after a photo emerged showing officials toasting with champagne.

 A spokesperson said steps were taken to ensure “lessons have been learned” following the breach of public health guidelines.